-8.2 This Agreement can be ended by either you or by us giving at least 30 days' Notice (in line with paragraph 19).
-Unless your statutory or regulatory rights allow otherwise, you must pay us any outstanding Charges, including the Charges for this notice period.
+- 8.2 This Agreement can be ended by either you or by us giving at least 30 days' Notice (in line with paragraph 19).
+Unless your statutory rights allow otherwise, y ou must pay us any outstanding Charges, including the Charges for this notice period.

-8.3 Unless otherwise specified, if you end this Agreement during any Minimum Period or we end this Agreement under paragraph 8.1(a)-(e) and (g), you must pay us a fee of no more than your Monthly Subscription Charges multiplied by the number of remaining months up to the end of the Minimum Period, minus VAT (calculated at the prevailing rate) (“Early Termination Charge”) as well as any other Charges that may be due.
-If you end this Agreement and have a Device Plan on a Related Agreement you will also have to repay it in full.
-If you pay us the Early Termination Charge in a single payment we may reduce the amount due by a rate determined by us.
+- 8.3 Unless otherwise specified, if you end this Agreement during any Minimum Period or we end this Agreement under paragraph 8.1(a)-(e) and (g), you must pay us a fee of no more than each of the Monthly Subscription Charges up to the end of the Minimum Period.
+If you pay us the fee of no more than each of the Monthly Subscription Charges up to the end of that Minimum Period in a single payment, we may reduce the amount due by a rate determined by us.
 This doesn't apply if you end the Agreement for the one of reasons in paragraph 8.4 below.

 (a) we break a material term of this Agreement which completely restricts our ability to provide you with the Service and we don't correct it within 7 days of receiving your complaint;

 (b) we go into liquidation or a receiver or administrator is appointed over our assets;

 (c) we increase our Charges in a way that would allow you to end the Agreement under paragraph 5.4 and/or 5.5; or